 After several complaints, Apple let users revert Safari to the old design in iOS 15, although the new layout still comes enabled by default.

-The company has also released updates to the iPadOS and macOS versions of Safari that reverts the controversial design changes.
+The company has also released updates to the iPad’s and macOS versions of Safari that revert the controversial design changes.